chuckmasterson/chuckmasterson.github.io/_posts/2019-04-14-heading-home.md

 interesting stories and friendly welcome.
 This was the 44th year of Porky’s sugarbush, and those who’ve been coming for a long time told stories, more I think this year than I remember, about people who used to come but have moved on or passed on.
-Porky White has been gone for 18 years now, but during one of the songs at the last Sunday ceremony, Deb---his wife and the owner of the land---welled up with tears because his spirit had come back for a visit while she was singing a song he taught her.
-Elders came who were known and loved by the whole community, like AIM great Clyde Bellecourt, who made time for camp between hospital visits; and there were babies who one day will hopefully be known and loved the same way.
+Porky White has been gone for 18 years now, but during one of the songs at the last Sunday ceremony, Deb---his widow and the owner of the land---welled up with tears because his spirit had come back for a visit while she was singing a song he taught her.
+Elders came who were known and loved by the whole community, like AIM great Clyde Bellecourt, who made time for camp between hospital visits; and babies came who one day will hopefully be known and loved the same way.
 We had ceremonies and we shared sacred teachings---at the Sunday ceremonies that drew dozens of people, in Pebaam’s “&thinsp;’Baam Shelter”, and while sitting around the sap kettles on the fire.
 We goofed off and told jokes; Deb